The animals have missed you and are welcoming guests back when the Kansas City Zoo.

 Kansas City Zoo Rides, Special Events and Activities

-Indoor exhibits will be one-way traffic as will pathways around the Africa section of the zoo and through Australia and Tiger Trail.
+Pathways around the Africa section of the zoo and through Australia and Tiger Trail are set up for one-way traffic.
 West Africa (across the swinging bridge) will be temporarily closed.
-Africa Tram will be operating daily but have limited capacity due to physical distancing guidelines.
-All other zoo rides will be closed initially and will resume at a later date.
+Africa Tram will be operating daily but have limited capacity.

 Playgrounds, play equipment, and animal feeding stations are temporarily closed.

-Daily activities such as shows and Zookeeper Chats are temporarily suspended but are available virtually with a QR code you can access with your mobile phone or through the zoo’s website.
+Daily activities such as shows and Zookeeper Chats are temporarily suspended but are available virtually.

 Kansas City Zoo Food and Beverage Options